Erin's logo Erin's logo

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And now another variation - a lagerphone designed to go with the band's name - the Southern Cross band from Sydney - with whose lagophonist, Tony Romeo, I met up with during a marvellous week of bush dancing on Norfolk Island in April 2008.
+And now another variation - a lagerphone designed to go with the band's name - the Southern Cross band from Sydney - with whose lagophonist, Tony Romeo, I met up with during a marvelous week of bush dancing on Norfolk Island in April 2008.
 The five stars are in the pattern of the (Australian) Southern Cross and then the spaces between are filled with the usual crown seals.
 Those are screwed in with two tops per screw all with the base outwards and three metal discs to hold them in.
 The pole is a mallet handle and the overall weight makes it the heaviest lagerphone I have handled - but Tony in action, bouncing it high, is a sight to be seen.
 Southern Cross Southern Cross

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~